Dylann Roof: Motivation

 According to a childhood friend, Roof went on a rant about the killing of Trayvon Martin and the 2015 Baltimore protests that were sparked by the death of Freddie Gray while Gray was in police custody.
-He also often claimed that "blacks were taking over the world".
+He also often claimed that "Blacks were taking over the world".
 Roof reportedly told friends and neighbors of his plans to kill people, including a plot to attack the College of Charleston, but his claims were not taken seriously.

 One image from his Facebook page showed him wearing a jacket decorated with two obsolete flags used as emblems among American white supremacist movements, those of Rhodesia (present-day Zimbabwe) and apartheid-era South Africa.
 Another online photo showed Roof sitting on the hood of his car with an ornamental license plate with a Confederate flag on it.
 According to his roommate, Roof expressed his support for racial segregation in the United States and had wanted to start a civil war.

 One of the friends who briefly hid Roof's gun away from him said, "I don't think the church was his primary target because he told us he was going for the school.
 But I think he couldn't get into the school because of the security ... so I think he just settled for the church."
-An African American friend of his said that he never witnessed Roof expressing any racial prejudice, but also said that a week before the shooting, Roof had confided in him that he would commit a shooting at the college.
+An African-American friend of his said that he never witnessed Roof expressing any racial prejudice, but also said that a week before the shooting, Roof had confided in him that he would commit a shooting at the college.

-On the day he was captured (June 18, 2015), Roof confessed to committing the Charleston attack with the intention of starting a race war, and reportedly told investigators he almost did not go through with his mission because members of the church study group had been so nice to him.
+On the day he was captured (June 18, 2015), Roof confessed to committing the Charleston attack with the intention of starting a race war, and reportedly told investigators he almost did not go through with the shooting because members of the church study group had been so nice to him.

 Federal prosecutors said in August 2016 that Roof was "self-radicalized" online, instead of adopting his white supremacist ideology "through his personal associations or experiences with white supremacist groups or individuals or others".